Homeowners Feeling Trapped After Sellers Failed To Disclose Neighbor’s Bizarre, Profane Behavior

 READ: Call Kurtis Investigates: Customers Demand Walmart Stop Locking Up Black Hair Care Products

-“If we knew the severity of it, I don’t think we would’ve bought this house,” Stewart said.
+“If we knew the severity of it, I don’t think we would’ve bought this house,” she said.

-“Those types of activities will tend to reduce the value of the home,” he said.
-Although, you would have to prove the loss of value in court, which can be a challenge.
+“Those types of activities will tend to reduce the value of the home, although, you would have to prove the loss of value in court, which can be a challenge,” he said.

 ALSO: Call Kurtis Investigates: Patient Goes 2-Years Without Teeth; Blames Broken System